-President Trump calls Sen. Mike Lee an ‘outstanding talent’; Lee says White House is talking to him about Supreme Court vacancy — but won’t say if it’s looking at him - News Channel One
+President Trump calls Sen. Mike Lee an ‘outstanding talent’; Lee says White House is talking to him about Supreme Court vacancy — but won’t say if it’s looking at him - news latest update today

 Breaking News